BigSoftVideo/DOTE/README.md

 - If there are updates, you will find a list of new features and bug fixes on the [release page](https://github.com/BigSoftVideo/DOTE/releases).
 - DOTE has native support for Windows 10 and 11, as well as for macOS, including the new Apple Silicon with M-series.

-To unlock more features, you will need to purchase a [`DOTE Pro` license](pro.md).
+To unlock more features, you will need to purchase the [`DOTE Pro` Edition](pro.md).

 ### How do I get help?

 There is a lot to get familiar with, but we hope it is worth it.
-Please read carefully the [help guide](help.md), which provides instructions to get you started with the basic transcription tasks using this version of _DOTE_.
+Please read carefully the [help guide](help.md), which provides instructions to get you started with the basic transcription tasks using _DOTE_.
 There are plenty of [video tutorials](help.md#tutorials) available as well.

 Thanks and have fun, [_Dote Team_](contributing.md)